100 Billion Forints to Support the Expansion of Organic Farming in Hungary

 Training is vital, rejuvenation is indispensable

 Some interesting international tendencies that complemented the action plan and the agricultural program were also discussed at the meeting.
 In Western Europe, the trend of young people migrating to the countryside, chiefly from large cities, has been apparent for some time.
-Presenting the Hungarian 2030 Renewable Countryside, Renewable Agriculture Programme, Deputy Secretary of State Dr Anikó Juhász outlined the vision and implementation system for generational change, through which it is hoped that the number of farmers under 40 years of age will double.
+Presenting the Hungarian 2030 Reviving Countryside, Reviving Agriculture Programme, Deputy Secretary of State Dr Anikó Juhász outlined the vision and implementation system for generational change, through which it is hoped that the number of farmers under 40 years of age will double.
 Alongside these rejuvenation goals, it is vital to double the proportion of farmers with vocational qualifications.
 Sustainability, digitalisation and innovation may be important keywords to reach young people.

 It is essential to involve farmers in organic research

 During the meeting, Dr Dóra Drexler, the director of ÖMKi and vice-president of IFOAM Organics Europe, gave a talk on the research institute's On-Farm Research Network.
-The highlighted the advantages of the network’s methodology with reference to a specific example, grain variety tests:
+She highlighted the advantages of the network’s methodology with reference to a specific example, grain variety tests:

 During the event, participants received a data-supported picture of the situation of organic farming in Hungary, the profitability of organic production and its positive impact on biodiversity.
 Expectations that the sector will soon benefit from a new set of conditions and a new protective label were also discussed.
-The afternoon sub-meetings covered such key research topics as farming for soil protection, or the role inter-row cover-planting in the supply of nutrients and water, as well as a discussion regarding peat substitution in seedling cultivation.
+The afternoon sub-meetings covered such key research topics as farming for soil protection, or the role inter-row cover-planting can play in the supply of nutrients and water, as well as a discussion regarding peat substitution in seedling cultivation.
 The digitalisation meeting focused on data and information, with experts introducing precision animal husbandry solutions and practical experience in the grazed beef sector.
 The presentations, which are in Hungarian, can also be viewed on ÖMKi's YouTube channel.

 7 key areas for the development of organic farming